The Arisu by Nico & Steph Studios is a mechanical keyboard kit that is extremely unique and provides a gateway into the custom keyboard scene.

 Custom keyboards can be difficult to get your hands on let alone an ergonomic keyboard.
 The Arisu is often in stock or has a turnaround of a couple months which is quicker than most of the competitors in its price range like the KBDFans KBD67 Lite, Wuque Ikki68 Aurora, and many more.

 Unfortunately, the board does not come with a carrying case or any custom box it just comes in the box that it shipped with.
-The biggest issue that we found with the board is that sometimes fitting in switches requires some fiddling to add some greater distance between the plate and the PCB.
+The biggest issue that we found with the board is that often fitting in switches requires some fiddling to add some greater distance between the plate and the PCB.

 Overall for anyone wanting to make an entry into custom keyboards and also is interested in ergonomic keyboards, the Arisu is a fantastic option and packs a lot of value for what is being delivered.